Dynamsoft/barcode-reader-javascript-samples/hello-world/react/README.md

 import "../../dbr"; // import side effects.
 The license, engineResourcePath, so on. import "../../cvr"; // import side effects.
 The license, engineResourcePath, so on. import "../../dce"; // import side effects.
-The license, engineResourcePath, so on. import { VideoCapture } from "../VideoCapture/VideoCapture";
+The license, engineResourcePath, so on. import VideoCapture from "../VideoCapture/VideoCapture";
-import { ImageCapture } from "../ImageCapture/ImageCapture";
+import ImageCapture from "../ImageCapture/ImageCapture";
 import "./HelloWorld.css";

-export class HelloWorld extends React.Component {
+class HelloWorld extends React.Component {
   state = {
     bShowVideoCapture: true,
     bShowImageCapture: false,